-After a successful launch in 2015, Writing Day Workshops, with assistance from Coffeehouse Writer Group, is excited to announce The 2019 Writing Conference of Los Angeles — a full-day “How to Get Published” writing event in Culver City on Saturday, May 4, 2019.
+After a successful launch in 2015, Writing Day Workshops, with assistance from Coffee House Writers Group, is excited to announce The 2019 Writing Conference of Los Angeles — a full-day “How to Get Published” writing event in Culver City on Saturday, May 4, 2019.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited seats at the event (200 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2019 Writing Conference of Los Angeles!

 WHAT IS IT?

 This is a special one-day “How to Get Published” writing workshop on Saturday, May 4, 2019, at the DoubleTree by Hilton Hotel Los Angeles – Westside.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.